-Games can be great for creating an environment to foster relationships, but sometimes you need something a little more.
-Games can be used to illustrate a point or achieve a particular purpose.
-Below are a collection of games that do just that.
+Games are great for creating an environment to foster relationships, but sometimes you need something a little more.
+Games can be used to illustrate a point, lead into a teaching session or achieve a particular purpose.
+Running these games will provide you with a memorable teachable moment.

 If there is one game every Youth Group leader should run it's the Encouragement Game.
 I cannot speak highly enough about the effect this game can have on young people.
 Young People do not hear enough positive messages about themselves, but taking part in this game will help correct that.
-Also check out Distinctly Beautiful.
+Also check out Distinctly Beautiful which is a similar game.

-A well known game, this can lead nicely into a discussion on the concept of trust - what it means, how we determine who or what we can trust, how some people find it difficult, etc.
+A well known game, this can lead nicely into a discussion on the concept of trust - what it means, how it feels, how we determine who or what we can trust, and how some people find trusting someone difficult if they have been let down in the past.

 Group members lead a blind folded member through an obstacle course.
-This requires communication and trust.
+This requires communication, patience and trust.

 Whilst this is a a fun game, there's little doubt the truth will be stretched during this game.
-This opens up the opportunity to talk further about the importance of telling the truth, and trustworthy sources.
+This opens up the opportunity to talk further about the importance of telling the truth, keeping your word and being trustworthy source.

 Two truthes and a lie is a quick get-to-know-you game which involves telling truthes and a 'lie'.